Mexico City Christmas with Kids: Festive Plazas, Posadas, and Markets

 Three Kings Day on January 6

-If you are still in Mexico City on January 6, you absolutely must eat rosca de reyes, the ring-shaped sweet bread with little plastic baby Jesus figurines hidden inside.
+If you are still in CDMX on January 6, you absolutely must eat rosca de reyes, the ring-shaped sweet bread with little plastic baby Jesus figurines hidden inside.
 Whoever finds a baby in their slice has to host the tamales party on February 2.
 Kids find this hilarious.
+Bella has hosted from afar twice now and Eddie still owes someone tamales.

 Where to Stay With Kids in Mexico City

-If you have a baby with you, request a crib at booking and bring a backup.
+If you have a baby, request a crib at booking and bring a backup.
 Many older buildings do not have cribs available on demand, and a portable travel crib tucked in a duffel makes a huge difference.
 For a toddler or preschooler, a lightweight umbrella stroller is essential for the long days of plaza hopping.

 Getting Around at Christmas

-For city walking, leave the heels at home.
+Leave the heels at home.
 Sidewalks are uneven, and you will rack up 15,000 steps a day easily.
-Bring a multi-port travel adapter too, since hotel rooms in Roma and Coyoacan often have only one or two outlets and you will be charging phones, headphones, and cameras nightly.
+Bring a multi-port travel adapter too.
+Hotel rooms in Roma and Coyoacan often have only one or two outlets and you will be charging phones, headphones, and cameras nightly.

 Christmas Day in Mexico City